antonrasmussen/java-coding-challenge/README.md

 * Obviously your application would need some kind of a data access tier.
 [Hibernate](http://hibernate.org/) would be best (simply because it is being used in [CTRP](https://www.cancer.gov/about-nci/organization/ccct/ctrp), but not required: iBatis, EJB, Spring JDBC Template, or even plain JDBC would do.
 * Ideally, your application would have a REST service that exposes JSON with clinical trial data to the Web browser.
 However, an approach where you'd render a complete HTML page in a JSP is also acceptable.
 * Ideally, your Web page would utilize one of the popular Data Table components you're comfortable with (for example, [JQuery Data Tables](https://datatables.net/).
 Or, if you prefer, you could render HTML table markup directly in your JSP.
-* Once done, please send us a link to your source code and a deployable WAR or EAR file that could be
+* Once done, please send us a link to your source code and a deployable WAR or EAR file that could be dropped into Tomcat or JBoss.